Your local guide to the Sussex Flea Market!

 There are rest stops with limited seating around the sale grounds.
 Portable washrooms are liberally scattered

-around the outdoor booths.
+around the site.

-washrooms inside the 8th Hussars Sports Centre.
-Burton Park, between Main Street and the sports centre, provides plenty of
+Burton Park, between Main Street and the sports centre, provides plenty of shaded, quiet spots when you and

-shaded, quiet spots when you and your children want to relax.
-The O'Connell Park playground, at the corner
+your children want to relax.
+The O'Connell Park playground (with a splash pad), at the corner of Leonard Drive and

-of Leonard Drive and Main Street, is another favourite spot for families to unwind.
+Main Street, is another favourite spot for families to unwind.

 Centre, Golden Jubillee Hall and in the gravel parking lot between the two buildings the easiest to access.
 While few